Learning Visual Representations via Language-Guided Sampling: Introduction

 Language similarity is a strong proxy for semantic relationships.
-Consider the example in \cref{fig:teaser}, images that depict the same concept are often described in very similar ways.
-Radford~\etal~\cite{radford2021learning} propose a language-image contrastive learning by mapping images and captions to the same space and achieve impressive generalization capabilities.
-However, it is unclear whether forcing models to map onto a joint space is optimal for visual learning.
-Although linguistic and visual similarity might align for very similar instances, it is not clear that all distances in one space should map exactly to the other.
-Instead of learning a joining embedding for vision and language, we argue that it is better to use linguistic similarity to guide visual learning.
+Consider the example in \cref{fig:teaser}; images that depict the same concept are often described similarly.
+Radford~\etal~\cite{radford2021learning} propose language-image contrastive learning by mapping images and text to a shared representation space and achieve impressive generalization capabilities.
+However, it is unclear whether forcing models to map onto a shared space is optimal for visual learning.
+Although linguistic and visual similarity might align for similar instances, it is unclear whether all distances in one space should map exactly to the other.
+Instead of learning a joint vision-and-language representations, we argue that it is better to use linguistic similarity to guide visual learning.

-To this end, we propose language-guided contrastive learning: a simple adaptation to contrastive learning that uses language models to find conceptually-similar image pairs for visual learning.
-Our approach is motivated by the observation that language models that were never trained on visual data can sample caption pairs that belong to conceptually similar images, as seen in~\cref{fig:sampled_pairs}.
-Furthermore, the sampled pairs exhibit desirable variations in pose, lightning, and context which are very different from hand-crafted augmentations which can be ill-suited to downstream tasks~\cite{xiao2020should} or too focused on background textures~\cite{selvaraju2021cast}.
+To this end, we propose \emph{language-guided contrastive learning}: a simple adaptation to contrastive learning that uses language models to find conceptually-similar image pairs for visual learning.
+Our approach is motivated by the observation that language models, despite never training on visual data, can still be used to sample caption pairs that belong to conceptually similar images, as seen in~\cref{fig:sampled_pairs}.
+Such sampled images exhibit desirable variations in pose, lightning, and context which are very different from hand-crafted augmentations which can be ill-suited to downstream tasks~\cite{xiao2020should} or too focused on background textures~\cite{selvaraju2021cast}.
 We use the sampled pairs instead of image augmentations within standard self-supervised visual learning approaches such as SimCLR~\cite{chen2020simple}, SimSiam~\cite{chen2021exploring}, and SLIP~\cite{mu2021slip}.
-Our approach departs from image-only contrastive learning by relying on conceptually-similar image pairs, rather than visually similar augmentations or cluster-assignment.
-We also depart from image-caption pre-training by allowing the model to be guided by language similarity, rather than learning a joint embedding space.
+Our approach departs from image-only contrastive learning by relying on conceptually-similar image pairs rather than visually similar augmentations or cluster-assignment.
+We also depart from image-text pre-training by allowing the model to be guided by language similarity rather than learning a joint embedding space.